coverclock/com-diag-vamoose/README.md

 forked into Grandote) in 2005; Java for Buckaroo in 2006; C for Diminuto in 2008; and finally Go for Vamoose.
-They are not strictly ports from one another, because my own understanding of the underlying algorithms, architectures and patterns has evolved over the years.
+They are not strictly ports from one another, because my own understanding of the underlying algorithms, architectures, and patterns has evolved over the years.

 All of this was in turn is based on work I did on commercial products, specifically, an ATM switch (A500), and an ATM interface card (TN2305), during my time at Bell Labs in the latter half of the 1990s.
 On the ATM switch, which applied the GCRA to hundreds of virtual circuits ingressing on many OC-3 optical fiber ports, the GCRA was implemented in hardware and used for traffic policing; my code merely computed its parameters.
-In the ATM interface card, which had a few dozen virtual circuits egressing on a single OC-3 port, the GCRA was used for traffic shaping, and I implemented it all in firmware, writing in C++.
+On the ATM interface card, which had a few dozen virtual circuits egressing on a single OC-3 port, the GCRA was used for traffic shaping, and I implemented it all in firmware, writing in C++.